ramosw1993/readME-Gen/ReadMe.md

 [Tests](#tests)
 ## Installation

-Github is required for this project.
+Github is needed to access this readme generator.

 ## Usage
-Please follow the prompts.
+Follow the prompts in the console.

 ## Credits
-npm and JavaScript
+NPM and NodeJs

 ## License
 Apache License 2.0

+License: (undefined)  Apache License 2.0 License, Here is the link: https://opensource.org/licenses/Apache-2.0

 ## Contribute
 William